Blood Pressure Self-monitoring Program

 High blood pressure is a key, modifiable, risk factor for both heart disease and stroke, which are two of the leading causes of death in the United States.

-Blood Pressure Self-monitoring is an evidence-based program that features personalized support as participants develop the habit of monitoring their blood pressure.
+Blood Pressure Self-Monitoring is an evidence-based program the Y offers that features personalized support as participants develop the habit of monitoring their blood pressure.

 Research shows that the process of recording blood pressure at least twice a month over a period of four months lowers blood pressure.